 Market orders get filled faster, but the rates might be bad

-You usually get filled a lot quicker with a market order, but sometimes you get bad fill rates, so that’s kind of he disadvantage and the advantage to them.
-You get filled faster, but the rates might be a little worse.
+You usually get filled a lot quicker with a market order, but sometimes you get lousy fill rates, so that’s the disadvantage and the advantage to them.
+You get filled faster, but the prices might be a little worse.